caelcs/builder4test/README.md

                 .get();
 ```

-## Reuse amd composition of Creators
+## Reuse and composition of Creators

-if you have already creators and you want to reuse them on other creator, you can achieve by:
+If you already have creators and you want to reuse them on other creator, you can achieve it by:

-- Setting your existing creator as a default value when you define your new creator, note that you can even override the values of the creator that you are using as default.
+- Setting your existing creator as a default value when you define your new creator.
+Note that you can even override the values of the creator that you are using as default.

 ```java
     public static Field<String> name = new Field<>();